Right on Target

 “We needed to determine if it was persistent lymphoma that had failed to respond to chemotherapy or something unrelated to his cancer,” reports cardiothoracic surgeon John M. Miller, MD.

-Danny says his first thought was “Is the cancer winning?”
+Danny said his first thought was “Is the cancer winning?”

 Surgery with Precision

-“I offered Danny the option of robotic-assisted surgery,” says Dr. Miller, who has been performing robotic-assisted thoracic surgery at Atrium Medical Center since June, 2011.
+“I offered Danny the option of robotic-assisted surgery,” said Dr. Miller, who has been performing robotic-assisted thoracic surgery at Atrium Medical Center since June, 2011.

 Thoracic surgery treats conditions inside the thorax (chest), including conditions of the lungs, chest wall and diaphragm.
 Traditional thoracic surgery often involves a large incision, cutting muscle, and spreading the ribs with retractors for a surgeon to be able to see and operate on the area.